Kilwinning: Education

-There is one secondary school in the town, Kilwinning Academy, although until recently the town was also served by St Michael's Academy.
+Kilwinning Academy is the only secondary school in Kilwinning.
+It was also served by St Michael's Academy, a catholic school, from 1921 until its demolition in 2007 when it was merged with St Andrew's Academy in nearby Saltcoats to create St Matthew's Academy.

-Kilwinning's primary schools are: Corsehill Primary School, Abbey Primary School, Blacklands Primary School, St Winning's Primary School, Pennyburn Primary School, Whitehirst Park Primary School and St Luke's Primary School.
-(St Michael's Academy amalgamated with St Andrew's Academy of Saltcoats.
-Both previous Catholic secondary schools have since been demolished.
-A new building stands in its place, next to the St Andrews Academy site now known as St Matthews Academy providing education for the towns surrounding Saltcoats.
+Kilwinning is served by seven primary schools: Corsehill Primary School, Abbey Primary School, Blacklands Primary School, St Winning's Primary School, Pennyburn Primary School, Whitehirst Park Primary School and St Luke's Primary School.

-A large campus of Ayrshire College (formerly James Watt College) was built in Kilwinning in 1998 and was completed in the summer of 2000 ready for the first intake of students in August that year.
-Its arrival has brought some benefits to the town with increased revenue from the students supporting local businesses.
-Since 2013 the campus has been part of Ayrshire College, having merged with the Largs campus as well as Kilmarnock College and Ayr College.
+James Watt College was built in Kilwinning in 1998 and opened in August of 2000.
+This brought some benefits to the town with increased revenue from the students supporting local businesses.
+In 2013, the campus became one of three Ayrshire College campuses, having merged with Kilmarnock College and Ayr College.

-It is notable that 37% of Kilwinning residents aged 16–74 have no formal qualifications; the national average is 33%.
+As of 2012, 37% of Kilwinning residents aged 16–74 had no formal qualifications; the national average was 33%.

 There are a number of Community Halls in Kilwinning: Nethermains Community Centre, Cranberry Moss Community Centre, Whitehurst Community Centre, Pryde, The Woodwynd Hall and the Love Memorial Hall.